 Running a business involves estimating costs to deliver the highest quality products to your clients.
 It’s likely that you’ll encounter numerous unexpected obstacles, especially when pushing projects through to that final 1% of completion.
-Being able to plan for costs, such as logo design or branding costs, can do wonders for the quality and budget of your projects and personal stress levels.
+Being able to plan for costs, such as logo design or brand identity costs, can do wonders for the quality and budget of your projects and personal stress levels.

 Knowing the fair price range for a service can also make you a much better negotiator, since you’ve gotten the information to leverage.
 Although this won’t make much of an impact when negotiating with a single designer or a small agency, it can definitely come in handy when dealing with companies, which by default are often predatory and want to squeeze as much profit out of their client as possible.